 If anyone would care to suggest a change or addition, please do.
 Just provide reference link(s) and copy and paste the material that you think supports your suggestion.

 The discovery of Yi qi would change the transition steps*.

 The major changes would be:

-The large 4th finger is first reduced to just the metacarpal (Yi) and then that is also lost (in other scansoriopteryids).
+The large 4th finger is first reduced to just the metacarpal (in Yi) [or last phalange] and then that is also lost (in other scansoriopteryids).